 Double balanced mixers are able to provide very high levels of performance in RF or frequency mixing applications.

-The action of the double balanced mixer means that the input RF and local oscillator signals are “balanced out” and their level is considerably reduced at the output.
+The action of the double balanced mixer means that the input RF and local oscillator signals are “balanced out” and their level is considerably reduced at the output by having differential circuits on their inputs.

-Double balanced mixers can either be made fromth e basic components, or they may also be bought as modules for inclusion in a circuit - the latter approach is often adopted because the purchased modules will have been designed, optimised and manufactured by specialist manufacturers ensuing he highest performance.
+Double balanced mixers can either be made from the basic electronic components, or they may also be bought as modules for inclusion in a circuit - the latter approach is often adopted because the purchased modules will have been designed, optimised and manufactured by specialist manufacturers ensuing the highest performance.

 In view of the level of their usage, double balanced mixers are widely available from a number of specialist RF component suppliers.
-These suppliers have a wide range of double balanced mixers that should meet the requirements for the majority of applications.
+These suppliers have a wide range of double balanced mixers both as hybrid diode and FET based mixers as well as fully integrated MMIC based devices that should meet the requirements for the majority of RF circuit design applications.

 Need for balanced mixers